risingwavelabs/risingwave-pipelines/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

-## Examples

-Check out the [examples](examples) directory for a complete PostgreSQL to Iceberg CDC pipeline example.